 What Is The Difference Between LVP And LVT Flooring?July 08, 2020

 With so many hard and soft flooring options available, it’s important to select the right one for your home as well as your family’s lifestyle needs.
-It’s no surprise that LVT flooring has become one of the most sought-after flooring choices by homeowners.
+It’s no surprise that Luxury Vinyl Flooring has become one of the most sought-after flooring choices by homeowners.
 That’s because it offers realistic wood and stone looks, durability, and low maintenance.

 Luxury vinyl plank flooring (LVP) and luxury vinyl tile (LVT) are both excellent options for a remodel or new build.
 While they may be used interchangeably within the flooring industry, there’s more to it than one being a wood-look plank and one being a stone-look tile.
 They both offer a lot of the same benefits; yet, they do come with some differences that need to be considered before installing.
 But, one thing is clear: LVP and LVT are not at all the same as vinyl sheet flooring.
 In this guide, we’ll break down the similarities and differences of these popular vinyl flooring types.

 LVP comes in a plank shape and often offers the look of real hardwood with realistic scraping or embossing.
 LVT comes in the traditional tile squares, features more stone and concrete looks, includes surface texture for a lifelike look, and can even be installed with grout.
 However, even though some think of them as plank versus tile, in actuality, many flooring companies consider LVP to be vinyl tile flooring in plank form.
 That may be because they are manufactured the exact same way.

 LVP and LVT are both constructed of several layers.
 Whether it’s a plank or tile, it consists of a durable wear layer, a designed print film, a PVC core, and an optional attached backing for added comfort and quietness underfoot.
 They’re available in different overall thicknesses and wear layer thickness for extra protection.